-Hysterosalpingography is used to evaluate:
+Hysterosalpingography is used to look at:

-You will lie on a special x-ray table.
-Your feet will be in foot stirrups or pulled up to your chest.
-A pelvic exam will be done to check the position of the uterus.
-The doctor will also check for tenderness or inflammation.
 A device will be inserted to gently open the vagina.
 A tube will be passed through the cervix and into the uterus.

-About 15-45 minutes
+About 15 to 45 minutes

 Your doctor will talk to you about the results of the test.

-Women's Health—US Department of Health and Human Services
+Offiice on Women's Health—US Department of Health and Human Services

 The Society of Obstetricians and Gynaecologists of Canada (SOGC)